Adi Shankara: Renouncement of ritualism

 However, Shankara also asserts that Self-knowledge is realized when one's mind is purified by an ethical life that observes Yamas such as Ahimsa (non-injury, non-violence to others in body, mind and thoughts) and Niyamas.
 Rituals and rites such as yajna (a fire ritual), asserts Shankara, can help draw and prepare the mind for the journey to Self-knowledge.
 He emphasizes the need for ethics such as Akrodha and Yamas during Brahmacharya, stating the lack of ethics as causes that prevent students from attaining knowledge.

+Īśvara

+Shankara, while rejecting empirical reality due to his position of nonduality, still attributes value to the universe as it identifies with Īśvara.
+He sometimes blurs the distinction between Īśvara and Brahman, using various terms for both.
+However, he generally separates Īśvara, associated with the universe and its attributes, from the absolute nondual Brahman.
+Drawing from the Upanishads, Shankara sees Īśvara as the universe's material and intelligent cause, emanating it through the power of maya, thereby making the universe sentient and self-aware.
+In relation to the Mandukya Upanishad, Shankara compares the universe's unmanifest state to Īśvara in a deep dreamless cosmic state.

+Shankara's conception of Brahman as the cause of the world does not invoke creation in the literal sense but vivartta (manifoldness without transformation), distinct from satkaryavada (actual transformation).
+Shankara argues that insentient matter cannot act purposefully and rejects any actual transformation of Brahman.

 Influences of Mahayana Buddhism

 Shankara's Vedanta shows similarities with Mahayana Buddhism; opponents have even accused Shankara of being a "crypto-Buddhist," a qualification which is rejected by the Advaita Vedanta tradition, given the differences between these two schools.
 According to Shankara, a major difference between Advaita and Mahayana Buddhism are their views on Atman and Brahman.
 According to both Loy and Jayatilleke, more differences can be discerned.
+Suthren Hirst and others have also noted that Shankara's advaita may stem from a Vaishnavite advaita tradition.